Did Attention Really Collapse the Photon Wavefunction?

 Magic tricks that exploit scientific principles have amazed audiences for centuries—this one was peer-reviewed.

 In prior posts, I examined two of the most extensive investigations of MicroPK.
-The multi-lab RNG replication reported null results (Jahn et al., 2000); my reanalysis of a 380-study MicroPK meta-analysis showed that the small reported departure from chance in the database is explained by publication bias and related experimenter effects rather than mind–matter interaction (Bösch et al., 2006; Pallikari, 2023).
+A multi-lab replication of RNG experiments reported null results (Jahn et al., 2000).
+In addition, my reanalysis of a 380-study MicroPK meta-analysis showed that the small reported departure from chance in the database is best explained by publication bias and related experimenter effects, rather than by mind–matter interaction (Bösch et al., 2006; Pallikari, 2023).

-Against this backdrop, a 2012 paper claimed that a characteristic of consciousness (“intention”) can affect matter—here, a laser-light double-slit system—by collapsing the photon wavefunction, an inference drawn from changes in a measure based on fringe visibility recorded by a digital camera.
-The claim was echoed in follow-up papers.
-I originally reviewed the 2012 setup in On the Question of Wavefunction Collapse in a Double-Slit Diffraction Experiment (Pallikari, 2012).
-In this updated analysis I revisit that work with clearer quantification and new forensic observations indicating parameter inconsistencies and deliberate spectral manipulation.
+Against this backdrop, a 2012 paper claimed that a feature of consciousness—“intention”—could affect matter by collapsing the photon wavefunction in a laser-based double-slit system.
+This inference was drawn from changes in a key measure derived from the visibility of interference fringes recorded by a digital camera.
+The claim was reiterated in subsequent papers in the same journal.
+Shortly after the original publication, I reviewed the reported experimental setup in On the Question of Wavefunction Collapse in a Double-Slit Diffraction Experiment (Pallikari, 2012).
+Here I revisit that analysis with clearer quantification and additional forensic observations, documenting internal parameter inconsistencies and evidence consistent with a spectral shift in the reported FFT data.

-The arrangement is standard (Fig. 1): HeNe laser (wavelength λ) illuminates a double-slit (slit width a, separation d); the far-field interference pattern is recorded at distance D by a digital camera.
-The authors reported pixel size, fringe spacing, and main FFT peak spatial frequency among other experimental parameters (Table 1).
-Notably, the paper gave a camera pixel height of 0.2 μm, which is wrong by a factor of 1,000 relative to the manufacturer’s 200 μm specification (Thorlabs. (n.d.).
+The arrangement is standard (Figure 1): a HeNe laser (wavelength λ) illuminates a double slit (slit width a, separation d); the far-field interference pattern is recorded by a digital camera at distance D. The authors reported pixel size, fringe spacing, and the main FFT peak spatial frequency, among other experimental parameters (Table 1).
+Notably, the paper reported a camera pixel height of 0.2 μm, which is incorrect by a factor of 1,000 relative to the manufacturer’s specification of 200 μm (Thorlabs, n.d.).

-All formulas used here are presented in the companion post, The Physics of a Double-Slit Experiment: Testing Internal Consistency published concurrently (Pallikari, 2025b).
-I cite them below by their ‘A’ labels (e.g., A7, A18) for clarity.
+All formulas used here are provided in the companion post, The Physics of a Double-Slit Experiment: Testing Internal Consistency, published concurrently (Pallikari, 2025b).
+For clarity, I cite those equations below using their Appendix labels (e.g., A7, A18)

 Discrepant Parameters: the Slit-to-Camera Distance D

 The 2012 paper reports a fringe spacing within the central diffraction band of δ≈69px.
 It also gives a slit-to-camera distance of D1=10.4 cm, later “corrected” in a follow-up to D2=14.0 cm, attributing D1 to a dyslexic error.
-Both distances are inconsistent with the paper’s own parameters.
+Neither value is consistent with the paper’s own reported parameters.

-Substituting the reported δ and the other experimental parameters (Table 1) into the standard double-slit relation (A2) yields D≈15.3 cm; not 10.4 cm or 14.0 cm.
+Substituting the reported δ and the other experimental parameters (Table 1) into the standard double-slit relation (Eqs.
+A1, A2) yields D≈15.3 cm; not 10.4 cm or 14.0 cm.
 This discrepancy is the first clear red flag.

 Measurements from the Published Graphs